pnvamshi/Hardware-Implementation-of-AES-VHDL/README.md

 # Hardware Implementation of Advanced Encryption Standard Algorithm
-Hardware implementation of Advanced Encryption Standard Algorithm
+Hardware implementation of Advanced Encryption Standard Algorithm in Verilog and VHDL.